 Researchers have no solid evidence that fig trees need excessive amounts of Ca or Mg.
 With that said, as mentioned above under the Fertilization topic, fig trees prefer a pH of 6.0-6.5 when planted in a mineral soil in your yard and 5.0-5.5 when in a pot.
 If your soil is very acidic, then you can buy the bag of dolomite lime mentioned above and sprinkle it around the base of the tree.
 Most of the time, there is no need to add limestone to the soil if it was from a potting mix or if you’ve added it when making a pine bark/peat based medium.
 Store purchased potting mixes are generally pre-limed with dolomite to a pH of 6.2.
 If you determined that your soil needs fertilizer, be sure to water the tree afterward to allow the nutrients to reach the roots.

 During a dry spell or Summer drought conditions, water the tree outside everyday.
 If your town has restricted lawn watering use.
-Just use a Watering Can and give the tree some water.
+Just use a Watering Can (Paid Link) and give the tree some water.